deniz6221/PPO-DDPG/README.md

 ## PPO and DDPG Implementation
-This project implements DDPG and PPO to solve the LunarLanderContinuous-v3 enviroment.
+This project implements DDPG and PPO to solve the LunarLanderContinuous-v3 environment.

 ### DDPG
 The DDPG model is trained in 2 stages for it to be successful.
 The agent only learns how to fly at the first stage with the default rewards.